Who we are

 Whether you suffer from back or neck pain, leg or arm pain, we are your pain specialists!
 We will find the root cause and treat the pain to help you feel your best.
 We use a variety of manual therapies including myofascial release, trigger point release, soft tissue mobilization, scar tissue release, cross friction massage, and manual lymph drainage.
 We also incorporate modalities into your care plan such as electric stimulation, micro-point stimulation, cupping, kinesiotaping, ultrasound, and low level laser therapy.
 We will teach you techniques to self treat and exercises that are customized just for you!

-Side Effects that can be helped with Physical Therapy services
+Breast Cancer side effects that can be helped with Physical Therapy services

 - Cancer related Lymphedema